ansys/pyedb-core/README.rst

 order to guarantee project's integrity.
 The following environments commands are provided:

 - **tox -e style**: will check for coding style quality.
-- **tox -e py3X**: being X the minor version of your Python environment.
-Checks for unit tests.
+- **tox -e py3X**: checks for unit tests.
+Replace X with the minor version of your Python environment.
+Pass pytest flags after "--".
+For example, `tox -e py3X -- -s` to show stdout from pytest
-- **tox -e py3X-coverage**: checks for unit testing and code coverage.
+- **tox -e py3X-coverage**: checks for code coverage.
 - **tox -e doc**: checs for documentation building process.